poynt/developer/_posts/2011-01-01-how-to-build-order-ahead-application.md

 <strong>Customer Service:</strong> `poynt.permission.CUSTOMER_SERVICE`

-When a merchant subscribes to the App, these permissions are <strong>Implicitly</strong> granted to the app.
+When a merchant subscribes to the App, these permissions are implicitly granted to the app.

 #### 2. Create Customer and Create Order